haberdashPI/vscode-master-key/notes.md

 - anything else that has to be here? (check below wishlist and issues under the project)

-**TODO**: in documenting macro playback note the limitations of recording the keyboard (e.g. that it only records inserts)
+**TODO**: in documenting macro playback note the limitations of recording the keyboard (e.g. that it only records inserts; any modifiers are espected to be commands that are recorded)

 **TODO**: fix default expansion for `when` clauses (keep it simple) and add an extra field e.g. `extend` (or `concat`?) for the fancier situation